Half-Lies

 one swollen orchid screaming

-its scent across unready
+its scent across my unready

 breasts and lips.